 Q & A with Gregory Bakunzi, Founder, Amahoro Tours, Kigali, Rwanda.

 A fully-licensed local tourism operator since 2003.
-Specializing in mountain gorilla treks, hikes in the Volcanoes and Nyungwe National Parks, and agricultural and cultural tours in the “country of a thousand hills.”
+Specializing in mountain gorilla treks and hikes in the Volcanoes and Nyungwe National Parks.

 HOW LONG HAVE YOU BEEN IN BUSINESS?